kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 ## Data Transformation
-The data transformation floows the Medaillion Architecture flow:
+The data transformation follow the Medaillion Architecture flow:

 * Bronze → Silver
   Transformations are performed using Synapse Spark Serveless Pool.